 Visit the Eloise Butler Wildflower Garden and Bird Sanctuary

 Visit the Eloise Butler Wildflower Garden and Bird Sanctuary, a peaceful garden in Minneapolis.
 Each area of the garden displays a different habitat, and the garden's website keeps visitors abreast of what's blooming when.
 Visit during spring to see stunning displays of bluebells and trout lilies, or summertime when spectacular sunflowers show off.
 More than 60,000 visitors tour the garden each year; the garden also offers free, regularly scheduled birding walks and nature hikes at the garden from spring through fall.

 Visit St. Paul City Hall to marvel at the glamorous art deco interior and the large marble Vision of Peace statue, a Native American bearing a peace pipe.
 The building was dedicated in 1932 and while the exterior is distinctly American (built from Indiana limestone and Wisconsin black granite), the interior channels a Parisian-inspired Art Deco style.
 Architecture buffs will love touring this unique example of a Depression-era building.

 Visit Minneapolis Sculpture Garden

 The Minneapolis Sculpture Garden is free on the first Saturday of the month and Thursdays after 5 p.m.
-The garden, which opened in 1988, is home to several iconic works from the Walker Art Center, including a gigantic Frank Gehry glassfish, and the iconic Cherry and Spoonbridge sculpture.
+The garden, which opened in 1988, is home to several iconic works from the Walker Art Center, including the gigantic Frank Gehry Standing Glass Fish, and the iconic Spoonbridge and Cherry sculpture.